The Georgetown Law Lab supports a broad range of research programs.

 What does it mean to discriminate "because of sex" or "because of race"?
 Recent caselaw holds that the ordinary meaning of such phrases plays a key role in discrimination law.

-An emerging project studies the ordinary understanding of this language.
+Research related to discrimination studies the ordinary understanding of this language.

 Identity and the Self